 Evaluation of Pharmacokinetic drug-drug Interactions between hormonal Contraceptives and doravirine-containing ART among women living with HIV in South Africa (EPIC).
 Rationale While DOR-containing antiretroviral therapy (ART) has been studied in two large clinical trials, the representation of women, especially African women, has been disproportionately low at only 16-17% and 6-10%,…

-Sample Collection for the Development and Evaluation of Rapid Tests for Chlamydia trachomatis and Neisseria gonorrhoeae – outside of US (OUS).
+Sample Collection for the Development and Evaluation of Rapid Tests for Chlamydia trachomatis and Neisseria gonorrhoeae outside of US (OUS).
 Rationale Chlamydia trachomatis (CT) and Neisseria gonorrhoeae (NG) infections are significant contributors to avoidable infertility.
-Many cases of CT and NG go undiagnosed and unreported, leading to frequent reinfection…
+Many cases of CT and NG go undiagnosed and unreported, leading to frequent reinfection and…

 The South African Male User Research on Acceptability of Implants and Injections (SAMURAI) Study.
 Rationale Previous research in Cape Town, South Africa, has shown a strong interest among young people, both men and women in using long-acting injectable and implantable HIV prevention products.
 Findings from the iPrevent Discrete Choice Experiment…